-The Cleveland Museum of Art’s Public and Academic Engagement team creates dynamic programming, thoughtful content, and meaningful collaborations that teach, inspire, and support visitors and the community to engage with the museum’s collection, feel a connection to it and, ultimately, enhance their lives through art.
+The Cleveland Museum of Art’s Public and Academic Engagement team creates dynamic programming, thoughtful content, and meaningful collaborations that teach, inspire, and support visitors and the community, that help them engage with and feel a connection to the collection, and that, ultimately, enhance their lives through art.

-- ArtLens Exhibition and ArtLens Studio along with the ArtLens Wall offer innovative and immersive digital experiences for visitors to explore CMA's collection in new ways.
+- ArtLens Exhibition, ArtLens Studio, and ArtLens Wall offer innovative and immersive digital experiences for visitors to engage with the collection in new ways.

-- At the museum you can handle genuine works of art from the Education Art Collection in our Art Carts, and participate in art making at Open Studio for Families.
+- Handle genuine works of art from the Education Art Collection in Art Carts and participate in art making at Open Studios for Families.

-- We also invite you to help us prepare for our Community Arts events like Parade the Circle and the Chalk Festival.
+- Take part in preparing for Community Arts events, such as Parade the Circle and the Chalk Festival.

-In the Classroom the Connie Towson Ford Teaching Innovation Lab offers a variety of workshops throughout the year with standards based content as well as studio options.
+- Throughout the year, the Connie Towson Ford Teaching Innovation Lab offers a variety of workshops with standards-based content as well as studio classes.

-- Art to Go brings museum art objects directly to students in their classroom for lively hands-on presentations.
+- Art to Go brings artworks directly to students for lively hands-on presentations.

-- Distance Learning provides interactive videoconferences and webinars with more than fifty topics from which to choose, including sessions in French, Spanish, German, and Italian.
+- Distance Learning provides interactive videoconferences and webinars with more than 50 available topics, including sessions in French, Spanish, German, and Italian.

-In the Community you can explore programs at locations around northeast Ohio and onsite at the museum.
+- Explore programs at locations around northeast Ohio through Studio Go and onsite at the museum.

 - Community Arts events such as Parade the Circle welcome the participation of individuals, educators, and school groups.

-The museum’s Education staff also works with Cleveland’s renowned medical education community, including University Hospitals Case Medical Center, Case Western Reserve University School of Medicine, and the VA Center of Excellence in Primary Care Education at the Louis Stokes Cleveland VA Medical Center, among others.
-The museum employs the visual arts to encourage medical students, medical residents, and nurse practitioner residents to hone their observation skills, critical thinking, cultural awareness, communication, and empathy.
+The museum’s Academic Engagement staff also work with Cleveland’s renowned medical education community, including University Hospitals Case Medical Center, Case Western Reserve University School of Medicine, and the VA Center of Excellence in Primary Care Education at the Louis Stokes Cleveland VA Medical Center.
+The museum employs the visual arts to encourage medical students, medical residents, and nurse practitioner residents to hone their skills in observation, critical thinking, cultural awareness, communication, and empathy.
 These programs involve close analysis of artwork in the galleries, a drawing exercise that encourages careful observation, and practice with diagnostic techniques using the museum’s Art to Go collection.

-Behind the scenes of the Cleveland Museum of Art lies the Education Art Collection, the resource that provides objects for the Art to Go and Art Cart experiences that Education and Academic Affairs offers.
-Set aside since the beginnings of the CMA—first acquisitions date to 1914—the Education Art Collection is used for engaging hands-on experiences for participants of all ages.
+The Education Art Collection provides artworks for Art to Go and Art Cart.
+Set aside since the museum’s first acquisitions in 1914, the objects in the Education Art Collection are used for engaging, hands-on experiences for participants of all ages.
 The collection, formerly called Extensions, is today used for active learning.

-The Cleveland Museum of Art partners with other institutions to offer a number of series of private staff-led tours in special exhibitions and the permanent collection.
-These non-credit, lifelong learning experiences are open to groups visiting the museum several times a year.
+The Cleveland Museum of Art partners with other institutions to offer private staff-led tours in special exhibitions and the permanent collection galleries.
+These noncredit, lifelong learning experiences are open to groups and are offered several times a year.